GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 1. He is 100 percent God and 100 percent man—Jesus Christ is God-Man!

- Romans 2:5: “For there is one God, and there is one mediator between God and men, the man Christ Jesus . . .”
+ Romans 2:5: “For there is one God, and there is one mediator between God and men, the man Christ Jesus…”

 2. Scriptures represent Jesus to have possessed a divine nature and a human nature, each unaltered in essence and undivested (i.e. unstripped) of its normal attributes and powers.

 3. Scriptures represent Jesus Christ as a single, undivided personality in whom His divine and human nature are vitally and inseparably united.

-4. “[Therefore] Jesus is properly, not God and Man but the God-Man . . . one person with a single consciousness and will” (Strong, 684).
+4. “[Therefore] Jesus is properly, not God and Man but the God-Man… one person with a single consciousness and will” (Strong, 684).